-With almost half of the entire mountain gorilla population, Bwindi Impenetrable National Park is renowned for its gorilla trekking safaris in Uganda.
+With almost half of the entire mountain gorilla places population, Bwindi Impenetrable National Park is renowned for its gorilla trekking safari as of the places in Uganda.
 In fact, many people travel to Uganda only to see the awe-inspiring mountain gorillas in their natural habitat.
 These magnificent creatures live in different groups and there are specific areas within the park where a particular group is most likely to be found.
 These areas also include several other tourist attractions that make a visit to Bwindi Impenetrable National Park a memorable experience.
 A brief description of places to visit in this national park is given below.

 Located in the southern eastern part of the park, Rushaga has the highest number of gorilla groups that include Mishaya, Nshongi, Kahungye, and Busingye.
 Nshongi was originally the largest family, however, over the years many other groups have come into existence that are led by the members of the Nshongi family.
 You can spot elephants in these parts as well and could visit a captivating waterfall while trekking in the area.